Amruta-Kumbhar3/netflix-eda/README.md

-🎬 Netflix Exploratory Data Analysis (EDA)
+🎬 **Netflix Exploratory Data Analysis (EDA)**

-An exploratory data analysis project on the Netflix Movies and TV Shows Dataset.
+A Python-based data analysis project that explores Netflix Movies and TV Shows to uncover trends in genres, production countries, and content growth using pandas, matplotlib, and WordCloud.
-This project uncovers insights into Netflix’s content — including genre trends, production countries, release patterns, and popular actors/directors — using Python data analysis and visualization techniques.

-📊 Project Overview
+📊 **Project Overview**

--The main goals of this EDA project were:
+##The main goals of this EDA project were:

--To understand how Netflix content is distributed by type, genre, and release year
+##To understand how Netflix content is distributed by type, genre, and release year

 -To analyze country-wise content trends